Patti Russo: Typical setlist

 Russo also appeared at the Isle of Wight Festival in the Strongbow Garden on Sunday 15 June 2014 and at Sommerfest in Norway in August 2014.
 She performed 5 shows in 2015 in Wavendon, Bury St. Edmunds, London, Southampton, and Leeds.
+Russo was the headliner at the closing gala of BritWeek Miami in 2015.

 In summer 2015 Russo released a new single, titled "When it Comes to Love", with Belgian producers and DJs Regi and Lester Williams.
 The song was written by Russo and Tonino Speciale and recorded in summer 2014 and was initially being considered for the 2015 James Bond film Spectre.
 Remixed by Regi and Lester Williams featuring Patti's original vocals, When it Comes to Love was released on 31 August.
+The single reached #5 on the Belgium Singles Top 50 Chart.

+In 2016, Russo toured as a lead vocalist with Moon World Records' History of Rock tour.
+On May 21, 2016, Russo performed at the Concert at the Kings Rock Against Cancer.
+On July 2, 2016, Russo performed alongside Roger Taylor (Queen drummer) and Jeff Beck at Wintershall Charity Rock Concert.

 In 2017, Russo toured as a lead vocalist with Symphonic Rhapsody of Queen.

+In 2019, Russo performed as a guest lead vocalist on the SAS Band's 25 Riff tour, and she performed as a lead vocalist at McCartney Mania and Beatles on the Beach Festival.